testinggospels/camouflage/docs/folder-structure.md

 ## What data to put in .mock files

-Camuoflage expects a raw HTTP Response to be placed in the .mock files.
+Camouflage expects a raw HTTP Response to be placed in the .mock files.
 Please refer to this [Wikipedia](https://en.wikipedia.org/wiki/HTTP_message_body){target=\_blank} page, if you are not sure what the response looks like.

 Each mock file can have the HTTP Responses in following manner: